coltongrainger/blog/_posts/2017-10-18-grad-school.md

 - A: Relatively small, 6-8 students accepted.
 Sometimes, we accept a larger pool.

 - Q: How about publications on average per PhD student to make a competitive thesis defense?
 - A: in areas like alg top or alg geometry, you don't even need *one*!
-It's excepted that the stuff gets written up in a postdoc. the abstract side of the research takes a fucking long time to learn.
+It's excepted that the stuff gets written up in a postdoc. the abstract side of the research takes a f-ing long time to learn.
 OTOH, with combinatorics, it's good to have at least 2 or 3 publications.
 Advisors will help.
 Alg Top has a *very high* build up (~0 publications).
 We want at least one paper submitted regarding thesis material for summer prior to graduation.
 Then the job search is easier?

 - Q: How often are outside speakers brought in to give talks for the department as a whole on current research topics?
 - A: Speakers every 2 weeks.
 6 seminars, 1 for each research group.
 1 monthly colloquium, for larger topics.
 The Wing lectures in applied mathematics have 4 major speakers each year.
 Math in industry.
 Mathematics in Pixar's animation industry = 2000 folks in auditorium.
 General applied math in lectures.